About the Research Study

 Support Provided

 Effectus will be your trusted partner throughout your participation, helping to facilitate your patients throughout the screening process and thus relieving the burden on your practice.
 If you wish to participate, you will be asked to review and sign a Services Agreement with Effectus, which outlines your program responsibilities and compensation.
+Participation is completely voluntary, and you can opt out at any time.
+Background on the study, program materials, and program logistics will be reviewed in detail during a 1-hour virtual training session, for which you will be compensated.

 Why Participate?